General Conditions of Carriage

 - When you buy your ticket, we will tell you about any carrier imposed charges and surcharges, taxes, fees and other charges.

 - Taxes, fees and charges change constantly and can be imposed or altered after the date we have issued your ticket.
-If they change or if a new tax, fee or charge is imposed after we have issued your ticket, you will have to pay us any increase.
-Similarly, if any taxes, fees or charges you pay to us when we issue the ticket are then abolished or reduced, you will be entitled to claim a refund from us.
+If they change or if a new tax, fee or charge is imposed by a third party such as a Government or airport operator after we have issued your ticket, you will have to pay us any increase.
+Similarly, if any taxes, fees or charges imposed by third parties such as a Government or airport operator you pay to us when we issue the ticket are then abolished or reduced, you will be entitled to claim a refund from us.

 - If you do not use your ticket, you will be entitled to claim a refund of any taxes, fees and charges which you paid, less a reasonable service charge.